Reviews, Best Prices, Comparisons, Expert Buying Guides

 Endgame Content and Challenges

-The true depth of “Final Fantasy XIII’s” combat system is often revealed in the endgame content.
-Once the main story is completed, players gain access to a range of challenging side quests, hunts, and battles that test their mastery of the combat mechanics.
+The real richness of “Final Fantasy XIII’s” Fight System is usually highlighted in the endgame content.
+After finishing the main story, the players are provided with various hard side quests, hunts, and battles that are all meant to assess their prowess in the combat mechanics.

 Optional Bosses and Hunts